laradevitt/gatsby-themes/themes/gatsby-theme-just-basics/README.md

 This is *not* a design theme.
 It just provides some essential components on which to build a basic site.

-*Note: The Menu component was removed in 3.x branch.*
+*Note: gatsby-plugin-preact was removed in 4.x branch due to compatibility issue with React 18.
+[See this issue](https://github.com/gatsbyjs/gatsby/issues/35500).*

 ## Included